High blood pressure, known medically as Hypertension, affects around one in three people and causes up to one in every four deaths worldwide.

 Stress can be caused by many things, and not everyone reacts to the same triggers, so it’s important to discover your own triggers and take steps to reduce them.

-That’s often easier said than done, however, so our network of Certified Hypnotension Practitioners are standing by if you need any help.
+And remember, our network of Certified Hypnotension Practitioners are standing by if you need any one-to-one help.